roblevintennis/unicorn-styleguide-generator/README.md

 # Styleguide Generator for Unicorn

-Allows you to create a modules directory with one to many Unicorn modules, and then generator a styleguide from that directory
+Allows you to create a modules directory with one to many Unicorn modules, and then generate a styleguide from that directory
 -----------------------

 ### Usage